Planting Strawberry is fun and this way you can enjoy tasty fruits! Here’s Everything About Growing Strawberries!

 Choose whether you want to grow strawberries as an annual or perennial.
-There are three types of strawberry varieties: June bearer or summer fruiting, which bear fruits once in a year in summer and grown as annuals.
-This type produces juiciest and biggest strawberries.
-Everbearing varieties bear fruits twice in summer and fall.
-The third type of varieties are called day-neutral, this type of strawberries are hybrids and grows well all year round in right growing conditions and climate.
-For more information, read this article.
+There are three types of strawberry varieties: June bearer or summer fruiting, which bear fruits once in a year in summer and grow as annuals.
+This type produces the juiciest and biggest ones.

 - Runners: These are thin pieces of roots with a few leaves; runners are the cheapest source to plant strawberries.

 - Misted Tips: Plant grown from misted tips are less prone to disease and grows better, actually misted tips are the tips of the mother plant.

 - Cold Stored Runners: Runners stored in cold storage for a long period are used for planting after winter.

 - Potted Plants: You can buy potted plants from garden centers; this is the easiest method to grow strawberries.
 If you’re a container gardener, go for this one.

 Here are some super cool DIYs for growing strawberries in a small space

 Choose a planting method that suits you, and buy a plant from a reputable source.
 Prefer less windy, frost-free, and fertile spot with good drainage that receives at least five-six hours of direct sunlight for planting.